seldonian-framework/Tutorials/examples/diabetes.md

         <img src="{{ "/assets/img/diabetes_example/simglucose_long_episode_nolegend.png" | relative_url}}" class="" style="width: 45%"  alt="Long episode">
         <img src="{{ "/assets/img/diabetes_example/episode_legend.png" | relative_url}}" class="" style="width: 40%"  alt="Legend">
     </figure>
-    <figcaption><b>Figure 3</b>: (Left) An example episode that we terminated due to the patient reaching unphysical blood glucose levels partway into the day ($CR=5$, $CF=25$).
+    <figcaption><b>Figure 3</b>: (Left) An example episode that we terminated due to the patient reaching unphysical blood glucose (bg) levels partway into the day ($CR=5$, $CF=25$).
 (Right) An episode that lasts for the entire day ($CR=15$, $CF=22$).
-Note that in both plots the blood glucose values are shown on the primary y-axis and the (instantaneous) reward values are shown on the secondary y-axis.
+In both plots, the blood glucose values are shown on the primary y-axis, and the (instantaneous) reward values are shown on the secondary y-axis.
 Note that the Python simulator we used is an imperfect approximation of the FDA approved simulator.
 For this reason, the simulation results may not be precisely realistic.  </figcaption>
 </div>

 <p>